FAQ

 Do you provide ‘hands on’ personal care like bathing, toileting, dressing and personal grooming?

-No. However, we can provide some assistance to clients to accomplish these tasks themselves, to make it easier for them.
-Some examples: ‘stand by’ assist for walking and showering to reduce the risk of falling; clients can lean on our extended arms when getting up or sitting down; prepare the bathroom for safety; and hand clients items in their bathing and toileting.
+No. However, we can provide some effective assistance to clients to accomplish these tasks themselves, to make it easier and safer for them.
+Some examples: ‘stand by’ assist for walking and showering to reduce the risk of falling; clients can lean on our extended arms when getting up or sitting down; prepare the bathroom for safety; hand clients items in their bathing and toileting; assist with socks and shoes.
+In cases where dementia is involved, we can provide prompting, coaching and encouragement for people who are physically able but require guidance.

 What times of the day, week and year do you provide services?